http4k/http4k/src/docs/guide/howto/make_parallel_calls/index.md

 There are cases where an application needs to make multiple HTTP calls to other services as part of handling a particular request.
 As a general rule-of-thumb, we recommend people to avoid [premature optimisation], however sometimes the quantity of calls or performance of other services demand those to be executed in parallel.

-In this example, we show how to use a [ThreadPoolExecutor] to manage multiple HTTP calls in parallel, and synchronise their results to produce a single response.
+In this example, we show how to use the extension function on [ExecutionService] to manage multiple HTTP calls in parallel, and synchronise their results to produce a single response.

 This recipe also covers how to make [distributed tracing] work when tracing information is consumed by multiple threads.